 - (a) Sharing Amendment Requests with the Committee.
 When submitting a request for amendments to Legislative Counsel for a bill that is or was referred to the Committee, the author's office shall provide a copy of the request to the Committee as a courtesy. - (b) Providing Amendments to the Committee.
-In order for an author to amend a bill in the possession of the Committee, the amendments be submitted electronically or by hand in Legislative Counsel form, along with an updated worksheet and background materials, no later than 5:00 p.m. two Fridays prior to the scheduled hearing of the bill.
+In order for an author to amend a bill in the possession of the Committee, the amendments must be submitted electronically or by hand in Legislative Counsel form, along with an updated worksheet and background materials, no later than 12 noon two Fridays prior to the scheduled hearing of the bill.

-If substantive author's amendments are submitted to the Committee after that time, the Committee may, at the Chair's discretion, put the bill over, reschedule it for a subsequent hearing, and count a "set" against the bill for purposes of Rule 2(d).
-The Chair shall determine whether or not an amendment is substantive.
+If author's amendments are submitted to the Committee after that time, the Committee may, at the Chair's discretion, put the bill over, reschedule it for a subsequent hearing, and count a "set" against the bill for purposes of Rule 2(d).
 [Assembly Rule 68]

-- (c) Amendments Offered in Committee.
-If an author offers amendments at the hearing, and the amendments are substantive, the Chair may put the bill over to allow adequate time for Committee staff to reanalyze the bill and provide an updated analysis to the Committee members and public.
-The Chair shall determine whether or not an amendment is substantive.
-Otherwise, the Chair shall generally characterize the amendments being voted upon prior to the roll being called.
+- (c) Amendments in Committee.
+If substantive amendments, other than those described in the analysis, are offered during the Committee hearing, the Chair may require the bill to be held in Committee until the amendments have been properly reviewed and analyzed by Committee staff.
 Committee staff shall be responsible for preparing any amendments adopted in Committee.
-[Assembly Rules 67 and 68.5] - (d) Amended Bills in Print.
-Except as otherwise provided, a vote on passage of any bill shall be taken only when the bill is in print, including any previously adopted amendments to the bill.
-Any member may require that the amendments be in writing at the time of their adoption.
-[Assembly Rule 68.5] - (e) Amendments to a Two-year Bill.
-Author's amendments in Legislative Counsel form, along with an updated worksheet and background materials, should be submitted to the Committee no later than 12:00 noon on the first Monday in December of the odd-numbered year in order for the bill to be set for hearing, unless this requirement is waived by the Chair. - (f) Urgency Clauses.
+Revision of a bill to add coauthors does not constitute an amendment for purposes of this Rule.
+[Assembly Rules 67 and 68.5] - (d) Amendments to a Two-year Bill.
+Author's amendments in Legislative Counsel form, along with an updated worksheet and background materials, must be submitted to the Committee no later than 12:00 noon on the first Monday in December of the odd-numbered year in order for the bill to be set for hearing in January of an even-number year, unless this requirement is waived by the Chair. - (e) Urgency Clauses.
 A bill may not be amended to add an urgency clause unless the author of the amendment has secured the prior approval of the Assembly Rules Committee.
 Adoption of an urgency clause amendment requires a majority vote by the Committee.
-[Joint Rule 58]
+[Joint Rule 58] - (f) Spot bills, gut-and-amends, and jurisdictional changes.
+For any bill that has not been referred to the Committee for which the author anticipates forthcoming amendments will result in a referral to the Committee, the author must make a good faith effort to provide a copy of the amendments, in Legislative Counsel form, to the Committee when they are provided to any other committee.
+Failure to do so may result in the bill not being set for a hearing.